expel-io/terraform-aws-cloudtrail/README.md

 https://workbench.expel.io/settings/security-devices?setupIntegration=aws and create an AWS CloudTrail security device to enable Expel to begin monitoring your AWS environment.

+## Permissions
+The permissions allocated by this module allow Expel Workbench to perform investigations and get a broad understanding of your AWS footprint.

 ## Limitations
 1. Only supports onboarding a single AWS account, not an entire AWS Organization.
 2. Will always create a new CloudTrail, does not support re-using an existing CloudTrail.